somewhatlurker/DivaSound/readme.md

 Previously these weren't possible with PDAFT.

 **How?**
-The output is a [DIVA Loader](https://github.com/Rayduxz/DIVA-Loader) plugin.
+The output is a [PD Loader](https://notabug.org/nastys/PD-Loader/wiki) plugin.
 It replaces the game's original audio initialisation code so that a configurable stream will be created instead of the original exclusive-mode one.
 Functions from the game are called to finish starting the audio engine and